Here is a bit of information about how this work started.

 In the summer of 1986 I worked in a graveyard in Stockholm, thinking outdoor work would do me good.
-But I was depressed after a good friends unexpected suicide in 1984.
+But I was depressed after a good friends suicide in 1984.
 He was a young gay man, one of the most cheerful and happy men I had ever met, so his suicide was a shock.
 Much later did I wonder if it had something to do with HIV.
 He left no message.

 One day we had some visitors during our coffee break, and their favorite subject seemed to be to talk about gay men and AIDS, in graphic details – how they got the virus.
-I tried to stop them by telling them that I had known a man that had died of AIDS, and that his ashes were to be buried in this very graveyard.
+I tried to stop them by telling them that I had known a man that had died of AIDS, and that his ashes were actually to be buried in this very graveyard.
 But that did not stop them, far from, so I left the room, almost dizzy of all I had heard.

-A month later one of the workers told me to pick up a box of ashes that he, for some reason, had placed on the hat rack in our dressing room.
-I reached up to get it, and I found to my amazement, that it was the man that had died of AIDS, Peter C.
+A month later one of the workers told me to pick up a box of ashes, that he for some reason had placed on the hat rack in our dressing room.
+I reached up to get it, and I found to my amazement that it was the man that had died of AIDS, Peter C.

 I became very upset and brought the ashes to the boss and said that this box, this man, must not to be placed in the chapel among the other´s, and that we had to bury his ashes immediately, because I knew his partner was also sick.
 And early next morning, his ashes were buried.

 After that I started preparing for this work, having no idea where it would take me, nor that it would take so many years.

 In 2018 I published a book called There are few who talk about them.
 It is a diary from 1985, when I made my first note about AIDS, until 2018, where I present notes and interviews with people with AIDS, family members, partners, and also people working with AIDS, nurses, a priest, and an undertaker.
 That is the Swedish part of the work.